Why you could need contractors’ E&O insurance

 The importance of contractors' E&O and how it can keep you protected.

 The construction industry is growing and becoming more complex at the same time.
 For a contractor, this means keeping up with marketing, hiring and design-build trends.
 Oh, and making sure all aspects of your work are covered by insurance.

-According to The Associated General Contractors of America, there are already over 6 million contractors employed in the construction industry in the United States and we're expecting to see 3 in 4 construction firms add more jobs this year.
+According to The Associated General Contractors of America, there are 7 million contractors employed in the construction industry in the United States.
 That's a lot of jobs to be filled by a workforce that has continued to dwindle since the economic downturn.
 More work to go around, with fewer skilled laborers available, can cause headaches for any contractor employer.

 Adding to the complexity for contractors and sub-contractors is the trend toward design-build processes in construction projects.
 With more collaboration among designers and builders, contractors may take on more - or different - work than before.
 For contractors, this opens up a lot of opportunity and naturally some added potential.

 Unfortunately, the risk of a client lawsuit may increase with changes in your contracting business.
 The good news is that insurance products are available that may cover you if faced with some of the common reasons that lead to a client lawsuit:

 - Making a mistake that costs the client money, time or their reputation.
 Your mistake now means additional materials or time is needed, and maybe you miss a deadline.
 Maybe the client was critically dependent on that deadline being met and now their reputation has suffered.

 - Failing to deliver promised services … you're hiring fast and things can go wrong.
 And the lawsuit doesn't have to be warranted in your opinion - you'll still need to defend yourself.